Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

   * Similarly, never tell your boss/employer the passwords to personal accounts, even if "required" to by employment contracts (these clauses are illegal).
 * Check the validity of the lock icon in your Web browser's address bar (TLS certificate validation practices)

+## Helpful tools

+* Use [TermsOfService;Didn't Read](https://tosdr.org/) to get up-to-speed on legal terms for a given service you're considering using.

 # Organizers & journalists vs. Random Assholes

 ## Data management